 I am Isabel Crespí.
-I am a predoctoral researcher at the Centre de Lingüística Teòrica at the Universitat Autònoma de Barcelona (UAB), a teacher of Catalan Language and a linguistics lover.
-I combine the research in theoretical linguistics, the interest in Catalan Language and dialects and the passion for teaching in a frenetic and caffeinated daily life.
+I am an assistant professor of Catalan at Queen Mary University of London (QMUL).
+I hold a Ph.D in Linguistics from the Universitat Autònoma de Barcelona (UAB).
+I combine the research in theoretical linguistics, the interest in Catalan language and dialects and the passion for teaching in a frenetic and caffeinated daily life.

 I was born in Palma, Mallorca, the most beautiful paradise in the Mediterranean.
 When I was 18, I moved to Barcelona to get my B.A. in Catalan and Spanish Studies at Universitat Autònoma de Barcelona (UAB).
 During the last year I got a Minor on Linguistics and a Minor on Italian Studies (yes, Italian language is my secret hobby).
 After that, in 2015, I got my M.A. in Theoretical and Applied Linguistics at Pompeu Fabra University (UPF) and I discovered I liked research.

 In 2015 I got an FPU fellowship (Formació del Professorat Universitari – University Teachers Program) by the Spanish Ministry of Education.
 Thus, I did my Ph.D within the Cognitive Science and Language program at the Centre de Lingüística Teòrica of the UAB.
 My supervisor was Doctor Gemma Rigau, to whom I thank her support and implication in my research project which, without her, would have never hoisted sails.
 My thesis, Aspect and argument structure in Catalan passive constructions, focuses on the semantics, the internal structure and combinatorial properties of passive structures in Catalan.